grqphical/llmcord/README.md

 - Changed `/list` to now show every model on a different line

+## Running the test suite

+Make sure to install both `requirements.txt` and `requirements.tests.txt`.
+Then run `pytest` to run the tests.

 ## Roadmap

 I may or may not add these features later on so feel free to make a PR and implement these features.